wsilverio11/Debugger-Lab/README.md

 When you run the program you should see `> run Main` in the Interactions pane, and it should say "Running main Method of Current Document" on the bottom bar of DrJava.
-However, the program does not seem to be doing anything.
+However, the program does not seem do anything.

 The program is stuck in an infinite loop.
 If you open up Activity Monitor (start spotlight with cmd-space and start typing Activity Monitor) and look at